-- 1. Policy: Employee performance evaluation is intended to promote productivity and strengthen employer/employee relations.
+1. Policy: Employee performance evaluation is intended to promote productivity and strengthen employer/employee relations.
 The performance evaluation system provides employees and supervisors with a tool for establishing communication regarding performance standards and expectations, identification of problems and concerns, identification of training needs, and the provision of positive reinforcements for areas of excellence.
-Evaluations are used for wage step increases, promotional considerations, employee discipline, reduction-in-force actions, and other employment decisions. - 2.
-Evaluation System: - a.
+Evaluations are used for wage step increases, promotional considerations, employee discipline, reduction-in-force actions, and other employment decisions.

+2. Evaluation System:

+- a.
 The Director may develop and maintain performance evaluation systems for all groups of employees. - i.
 The performance evaluation system should be based on standards related to an employee's individual work assignments. - ii.
-The performance evaluation system provides the employee with an opportunity to submit a written response to the contents of their evaluation. - 3.
-Performance Evaluation Process: - a.
+The performance evaluation system provides the employee with an opportunity to submit a written response to the contents of their evaluation.

+3. Performance Evaluation Process:

+- a.
 Employing Officials will evaluate all new employees prior to the end of their probationary period. - b.
-Every regular full-time or regular part-time employee should be evaluated annually prior to the month the employee is eligible for a step increment or the anniversary of the step increment date or at an additional date set by the Employing Official.
+Every regular full-time or regular part-time employee should be evaluated annually.
 Additional performance evaluations may be used when deemed appropriate by the Employing Official.
 An employee may also request an additional evaluation if a work-related problem exists that may be resolved through the formal evaluation process. - c.
-Evaluations are used as a factor in granting regular status, promotions, merit increases, transfers, demotions, layoffs and terminations.
+Evaluations are used as a factor in granting regular status, promotions, merit increases, transfers, demotions, layoffs and terminations. - d.

-- d.
 The employee may file a rebuttal statement.
-The statement becomes a permanent part of the employee's personnel file. - e.
+The statement becomes a permanent part of the employee's personnel file.

+- e.
 Employees are encouraged to be active participants in the evaluation process. - f.
 The performance evaluation, together with related correspondence, is maintained by the Human Resources Department for placement in the employee's official personnel file.
 A copy will be provided to the employee upon request.